AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/properties.md

 disk: 5120
 ```

-The minimal recommended disk size is 256MB.
-If you see the error `UserError: Error building the project: Disk size may not be smaller than 128MB`, increase the size to 256MB.
+The minimal recommended disk size is 256 MB.
+If you see the error `UserError: Error building the project: Disk size may not be smaller than 128MB`, increase the size to 256 MB.

 >[!NOTE]
 >